Sword and sorcery

-Sword and sorcery (S&S) is a subgenre of fantasy characterized by sword-wielding heroes engaged in exciting and violent adventures.
+Sword and sorcery (S&S), or heroic fantasy, is a genre of literature characterized by sword-wielding heroes engaged in exciting and violent adventures.
 Elements of romance, magic, and the supernatural are also often present.
 Unlike works of high fantasy, the tales, though dramatic, focus on personal battles rather than world-endangering matters.
-Sword and sorcery commonly overlaps with heroic fantasy.

-Origin
+The genre originated from the early 1930s works of Robert E. Howard.
+In parallel with "sword and sorcery", the term "heroic fantasy" is used, although it is a more loosely defined genre.

+Sword and sorcery tales eschew overarching themes of "good vs evil" in favor of situational conflicts that often pit morally gray characters against one another to enrich themselves, or to defy tyranny.

+Sword and sorcery is grounded in real-world social and societal hierarchies, and is grittier, darker, and more violent, with elements of cosmic or Lovecraftian creatures that aren't a staple of mainstream fantasy.
+The main character is often a barbarian with antihero traits.

+Etymology

-American author Fritz Leiber coined the term "sword and sorcery" in 1961 in response to a letter from British author Michael Moorcock in the fanzine Amra, demanding a name for the sort of fantasy-adventure story written by Robert E. Howard.
+The Historical Dictionary of Science Fiction records an example of "sword and sorcery" from 1953, where it appears in a headline of a review of an L. Sprague de Camp novel.
+In the 6 April 1961 issue of the fantasy fanzine Ancalagon, American author Fritz Leiber re-coined the term in response to a letter from British author Michael Moorcock in the fanzine Amra, demanding a name for the sort of fantasy-adventure story written by Robert E. Howard.
 Moorcock had initially proposed the term "epic fantasy".
 Leiber replied in the journal Ancalagon (6 April 1961), suggesting "sword-and-sorcery as a good popular catchphrase for the field".
 He expanded on this in the July 1961 issue of Amra, commenting:

-Since its inception, many attempts have been made to provide a precise definition of "sword and sorcery".
-Although many have debated the finer points, the consensus characterizes it with a bias toward fast-paced, action-rich tales set in a quasi-mythical or fantastical framework.
-Unlike high fantasy, the stakes in sword and sorcery tend to be personal, the danger confined to the moment of telling.
-Settings are typically exotic, and protagonists often morally compromised.
+The term "heroic fantasy" has been used to avoid the garish overtones of "sword and sorcery".
+This name was coined by L. Sprague de Camp.
+However, it has also been used to describe a broader range of fantasy, including High fantasy.